fh-erfurt/eco-tram/README.md

 ### Program Description

-* data model and base business logic for a tram management system
+* data model and base business logic for a passengerTram management system
-* uses event-based communication between single entities of the tram network, eg: Tram, Station, TrafficManager, etc.
+* uses event-based communication between single entities of the passengerTram network, eg: Tram, Station, TrafficManager, etc.
 * integrated simulation for existing lines with passenger trams passing by each station
 * Open API with CRUD-Functionality (Create, Read, Update, Delete)
 * Frontend Dashboard for managing all models and simulation